-Since the issue first arose, iRunFar has had the policy to provide only a basic level of coverage of any athlete who is serving or has served a ban issued by an internationally recognized anti-doping agency in connection with using a performance-enhancing substance in sport.
-That policy continues to be in effect in an expanded form, denying such athletes written or recorded interviews, as well as minimizing race coverage-related exposure while mentioning their previous bans.
+Since the issue first arose, iRunFar has had the policy to provide only a basic level of coverage of any athlete who has received a negative judgement from an internationally recognized anti-doping agency in connection with using a performance-enhancing substance in sport.
+That policy continues to be in effect in an expanded form, denying such athletes written or recorded interviews, as well as minimizing race coverage-related exposure while mentioning their previous negative judgements.

 Specifically, this means that such athletes will be mentioned in articles previewing and conveying the results of an event in which they compete.
-In these articles, an athlete’s previous or current bans will be noted.
+In these articles, an athlete’s previous or current negative judgements will be noted.
 These athletes will be reported as other athletes during our live coverage of events.
-Going forward, we will announce their previous or current ban should we share their finishing position.
+Going forward, we will announce their negative judgements should we share their finishing position.
 To entirely exclude such athletes from our written pre- and post-race summary articles or our live coverage would unnecessarily confuse people.
 However, we will not provide any additional coverage of such athletes, such as in video or written interviews.

-Why do we adhere to a “one strike and you’re out” policy?
-First, because science shows that numerous performing-enhancing substances benefit their users beyond the length of bans currently issued by administrative organizations.
+Why do currently we adhere to a “one strike and you’re out” policy?
+First, because science shows that numerous performing-enhancing substances benefit their users beyond the length of negative judgements currently issued by administrative organizations.
 Second, we feel that such an extreme form of cheating is an absolute departure from the spirit of our sport and the intent of our sport’s competitions. iRunFar believes that convicted dopers should not be allowed to return to sporting competitions.
-Period.

 In covering the front of competitive races for all of these years, our goal has been to tell the story of the men and women who run fast, smart—and legal—races.
 We believe in and will continue to tell those stories.